Distanciation sociale

 Social distancing was noted advice during the 2009 swine flu pandemic, especially as people started wearing N95 respirators.

-For those in the general public wishing to wear N95 respirators, properly wearing a N95 was noted to be difficult, but the tendency for people to distance themselves from those wearing masks complimented the six-foot social distancing rules at the time.[94]
+For those in the general public wishing to wear N95 respirators, properly wearing a N95 was noted to be difficult, but the tendency for people to distance themselves from those wearing masks was said to compliment the six-foot social distancing rules at the time.[94]

 COVID-19 pandemic